pds-data-dictionaries/ldd-mars2020/src/README.md

 # LDD Source Directory

-4/27/21 Mars 2020 Mission Dictionary revisions:
+5/11/21 Mars 2020 Mission Dictionary revisions:
-Added pixl_rtt to class PIXL_Parameters.
+Added Digital_Number_To_Calibrated_Unit_Conversions class, subclasses, and attributes to MOXIE_Parameters.
-Added enumerated value definitions for attribute SuperCam_Parameters/SuperCam_Ancillary_Header/scam_type.
+Added file_name_binary attribute to MOXIE_Parameters subclasses.
+Revised definitions of some MOXIE subclasses.

 -----
 This directory should contain one IngestLDD for the LDD being built.
 The auto-generation script does not currently support multiple versions of an LDD being maintained.